uwdata/perceptual-kernels/README.md

 Visualization design benefits from careful consideration of perception, as different assignments of visual encoding variables such as color, shape and size affect how viewers interpret data.
-One important question is  how to engineer perceptual considerations into visualization design in a systematic way.
+One important question is  how to engineer these perceptual considerations into visualization design in a systematic way.
 In this work, we introduce perceptual kernels: distance matrices derived from aggregate perceptual judgments.
 Perceptual kernels represent perceptual differences between and within visual variables in a reusable form that is directly applicable to